 We thank MumInBermuda for this detailed account of her experience of being pregnant in Tokyo and giving birth in Bermuda!

 A first pregnancy abroad… I experienced it not in just one but two different countries!
 It was not an easy situation; I’m not going to deny it.
 But this experience made me grow so much and it brought me my daily sunshine, known as my “Little Chicken”.
 I was lucky enough to have an “easy pregnancy”.
 It allowed me to travel without any problems.
-The first 6 months, I was living in Japan.
+Pregnant in Tokyo, we lived there for the first 6 months of sweet waiting.
 Then, my husband has been offered a new job in Bermuda.
 So we relocated, and after spending a few weeks of vacation in France, I gave birth in Bermuda in February 2009.

 My pregnancy in Tokyo